ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 -   AutoTune is sometimes unable to find a good tune for frames with very soft vibration dampening of the autopilot or very flexible arms.
 -   For best results the copter shouldn't be allowed to build up too much horizontal speed.
 This can be prevented by applying a quick correction between tests (twitches) to stop the vehicle from flying too fast.
 -   Be advised that AutoTune will engage from Stabilize, so don't accidentally flip your AutoTune switch until you are in AltHold and ready to begin the procedure.
+-   As a general rule, for Pitch and Roll, P and I should be equal, and D should be 1/10th P. For Yaw, I should be 1/10th P and D = 0, in most cases.

 Common Problems
 ===============